fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 We can create our separate test database in Mongo DB Atlas.
 This is not an optimal solution in situations where there are many people developing the same application.
 Test execution in particular typically requires that a single database instance is not used by tests that are running concurrently.

-It would be better run our tests using a database that is installed and running in the developer's local machine.
+It would be better to run our tests using a database that is installed and running in the developer's local machine.
 The optimal solution would be to have every test execution use its own separate database.
 This is "relatively simple" to achieve by [running Mongo in-memory](https://docs.mongodb.com/manual/core/inmemory/) or by using [Docker](https://www.docker.com) containers.
 We will not complicate things and will instead continue to use the MongoDB Atlas database.

 Let's make some changes to the module that defines the application's configuration: